src-d/datasets/README.md

 ## License

-The tools and scripts are licensed under Apache 2.0, see [LICENSE.md](LICENSE.md).
+The tools and scripts are licensed under Apache 2.0, see [LICENSE](LICENSE)